 To learn more, visit: https://novascotia.ca/sexualassaultlegaladvice/ or call 2-1-1 or download the pamphlet here.

-Although Canada's rape shield law (Section 276 of the Criminal Code) prohibits a victim/survivor's past sexual history to be introduced in court, an application can be made by the defendant to have this overturned.
-If an application is made by the defendant to include this, the victim/survivor will be entitled to free legal representation on this specific matter.
+Canada's rape shield law (Section 276 and 278 of the Criminal Code) prohibits a victim/survivor's past sexual history and personal records such as texts, journal entries or therapy notes, to be introduced in court.
+Neither can the "Twin Myths" be used as a defence.
+An application would have to be made by the defendant to have these laws overturned.
+If an application is made by the defendant, the victim/survivor will be entitled free legal representation on this specific matter.